-NC Family calls for accountability after man convicted in daughter’s death released
+NC family calls for accountability after man convicted in daughter’s death released

 Wright, who no longer lives in Charlotte, was in the courtroom for the sentencing.

-“I asked him in the courtroom to look me in the eyes and just explain to me what was going through his head that night,” said Wright.
+“I asked him in the courtroom to look me in the eyes and just explain to me what was going through his head that night,” Wright said.
 “He refused to do it.
 He wouldn’t even look at me.
 Just look down.”

 A CMPD officer was also hurt during the crash.